-The game spawned a sequel in Doom II: Hell on Earth and Final Doom -- the latter being really more of a commercial standalone expansion.
-Fast forward about a decade later and Doom 3 and its expansion Resurrection of Evil were released, and more recently the new Doom became one of the hottest reboots in history.
-Its sequel, Doom Eternal is all ready receiving massive hype and is slated to enjoy similar success upon release.
+The game spawned Doom II: Hell on Earth and Final Doom—the latter being really more of a commercial standalone expansion.
+Fast forward about a decade later and Doom 3 and its expansion Resurrection of Evil were released.
+In 2016, the Doom reboot became one of the hottest reboots in history.

-It was based on the original series of platformers bearing Duke's name, from the early 90’s, so it all ready had a somewhat established fan base, but DN3D introduced a lot of stuff not only to the series, but also to the genre, like underwater environments that the player could swim in, an actual voiced main character (although not the first, since Dark Forces's Kyle Katarn came before him), and plenty of interactivity in the game’s many varied levels, as well as adult content not seen before in any game.
+It was based on the original series of platformers bearing Duke's name, from the early ’90s, so it already had a somewhat established fan base.
+DN3D added a lot, not only to the series, but also to the genre—like underwater environments that the player could swim in, an actual voiced main character (although not the first, since Dark Forces' Kyle Katarn came before him), and plenty of interactivity in the game’s many varied levels, as well as adult content not seen before in any game.

-It too had a memorable soundtrack also worked on by Bobby Prince from Doom as well as Lee Jackson, and while they may have been similar in gameplay, the OST to this game was radically different from its progenitor, bringing an epic sense of near Hollywood-tier action in a game from 1996!
+It also had a memorable soundtrack, which was worked on by Bobby Prince from Doom, as well as Lee Jackson.
+And while they may have been similar in gameplay, the OST to this game was radically different from its progenitor, bringing an epic sense of near Hollywood-tier action to a game from 1996!

-At a time when first person shooters had been through a revolution in the late 1990’s when story all of a sudden became a thing in games like Quake 2, Unreal and Half-Life, this game dared to take things even further.
-It was an FPS but without guns.
-Instead you had an arsenal of blackjacks, swords, and bow and arrow, but often the less bloody, yet more often more challenging way of getting through the game was to ghost it—to get through without anyone knowing you were ever there.
+First-person shooters had been through a revolution in the late 1990s.
+Story became a "thing" in games like Quake 2, Unreal, and Half-Life.
+But this game dared to take things even further.
+It was an FPS, but without guns.
+Instead, you had an arsenal of blackjacks, swords, and bow and arrow.
+But often, the less bloody, yet more challenging way of getting through the game was to ghost it—to get through without anyone knowing you were ever there.

-Now truthfully The Metal Age is the sequel to The Dark Project, the first game, but I feel that The Metal Age was overall better than its predecessor, in the way that it looked better graphically, and had better level design.
+Now, The Metal Age is the sequel to The Dark Project, but I feel that The Metal Age was overall better than its predecessor—it looked better graphically and had better level design.
 I had a lot more fun playing the missions in this game than the one before it.
-That plus the same great dialogue, voice acting and sound design and soundtrack made this game one of the gems of the early 2000’s.
+Plus the great dialogue, voice acting, sound design, and soundtrack made this game one of the gems of the early 2000s.

-The reboot that arrived much more recently had a look inspired by Dishonored, a different voice actor, shockingly bad AI with few new innovations to really keep players engaged for very long.
-Critically, having played it, it felt like a flop and was nothing even close to the majesty of the original games.
+The reboot that arrived had a look inspired by Dishonored, a different voice actor, shockingly bad AI, and few new innovations to really keep players engaged.
+Having played it, it felt like a flop and was not even close to the majesty of the original games.

-The first game was all ready ahead of its time, and largely ignored for nearly the first 20 years of its existence, only until more recently, largely thanks to not only the more recently released Enhanced Edition on Steam and GOG, but also the still in development System Shock reboot, and even the long awaited indie-developed System Shock 3.
-All of these made people more interested in the origins of the series – the one that some call the spiritual predecessor to the likes of BioShock.
+The first game was already ahead of its time and went largely ignored for nearly the first 20 years of its existence.
+What saw its rise to fame was not only the Enhanced Edition on Steam and GOG, but also the still-in-development System Shock reboot, and even the long-awaited indie-developed System Shock 3.
+All of these made people more interested in the origins of the series—one that some call the spiritual predecessor to the likes of BioShock.

 System Shock 2 is the peak of the series so far, and one of the earliest FPS/RPG hybrids, released in 1999.
 You had options when it came to character progression such as your favoured skills, and how you went about levelling them up.
 Most of the game takes place aboard a starship that has been overrun by strange mutant creatures, and a rogue AI.

-Still, the game introduced a more open level design approach to the first person shooter genre.
+Still, the game introduced a more open level design approach to the first-person shooter genre.
 Gone were the cramped corridors of games that had come out in more recent years or those that had a more linear design.
 SoC let you go about the game at your own pace.
-You could run side quests and do other things like hunt, find and sell valuable artifacts and even sell weaponry—all things that would give you more money to buy yourself better equipment to make your stay in the zone of Chernobyl more bearable, or at least make it so you would survive that much longer.
+You could run side quests and do other things like hunt, find and sell valuable artifacts and even sell weaponry—all things that would give you more money to buy yourself better equipment to make your stay in the zone of Chernobyl more bearable, or at least make it so you would survive longer.

-The player had in a sense more control over their level of progression, that if they put in the effort, they could get better weapons and equipment earlier on.
-In fact it's mandatory, otherwise if you go into the harder sections of the zone against tougher enemies, you are sure to fail.
+The player had more control over their level of progression.
+If they put in the effort, they could get better weapons and equipment earlier on.
+In fact, it's mandatory.
+Otherwise, if you go into the harder sections of the zone against tougher enemies, you are sure to fail.